bruceravel/demeter/documentation/Athena/examples/aucl.rst

 To begin, select one of the time points in the group list.
 Most figures in this section show the data measured at 7.03 hours.
-Next, select :quoted:`Linear combination fit` from the main menu.
+Next, select :guilabel:`Linear combination fit` from the main menu.
 This replaces the main window with the linear combination fitting tool and plots the data along with vertical lines indicating the extent of the fitting range.
-From the first two drop-down menus, select :quoted:`Au foil` and :quoted:`Au3 Cl aq`, as shown below.
+From the first two drop-down menus, select :guilabel:`Au foil` and :guilabel:`Au3 Cl aq`, as shown below.

 .. _fig-lcfagain: